Notes on tapers vs. fades

 Worth noting: currently, drop skin fades are very popular, so when some people say “a fade,” they specifically mean “a drop skin fade.”

+Originally, I thought of “tapering” and “fading” as techniques.
+I don’t think that’s wrong, exactly, but I think it’s easier and more accurate to conceptualize tapers and fades as cuts.
 Both cuts involve creating graduation from longer to shorter as you move down the head.
-If you assume that “taper” and “fade” refer to the technique of creating graduation, it’s understandable that you might think they’re synonymous terms, or that they refer to different extremes on a scale of graduation techniques.
+If you assume, like I did, that “taper” and “fade” refer to the technique of creating graduation, it’s understandable that you might think they’re synonymous terms, or that they refer to different extremes on a scale of graduation techniques.

 Explanations like these raise more questions than they answer, and they’re unnecessary when clearer explanations are available.